rawilk/yubikey-u2f/README.md

 ---

 If you have a YubiKey from [Yubico](https://yubico.com), you can add two-factor support for a security key to your Laravel applications.
+Your user accounts will be able to register up to 5 security keys (configurable) to their account, and then use those keys as a form of two-factor authentication for your application.

+*Note:* This package only provides the backend code necessary for verifying and associating keys with users.
+You will need to the UI necessary for this and also the logic to your authentication workflows for two-factor authentication.

 ### Requirements: